-El Centro de la Raza provides a unique blend of services and advocacy that results in stronger, price cheap more effective programs.
+El Centro de la Raza provides a unique blend of services and advocacy that results in stronger, more effective programs.
 Our programs have been referred to as the university of El Centro de la Raza because of how we prepare our people for their future as fully involved members of our society.

 Our Child and Youth Programs are an investment in our children and their future.
-We provide an array of bilingual and multicultural services, healing including bilingual childcare, order afterschool mentoring and tutoring, and weekly workshops dealing with complex subjects of Latino history, race, hip hop and the arts as a medium for social change and community activism within the Seattle Public Schools.
+We provide an array of bilingual and multicultural services, including bilingual childcare, afterschool mentoring and tutoring, and weekly workshops dealing with complex subjects of Latino history, race, hip hop and the arts as a medium for social change and community activism within the Seattle Public Schools.

 The Frances Martinez Community Service Center and its diverse and bilingual Human and Emergency Services address the immediate aspects of human suffering such as hunger, healthcare, and homelessness, through programs such as Food Bank and subsidized healthcare assistance.

-El Centro de la Raza also seeks to promote self-sufficiency and empowerment within our community through bilingual Education and Skill Building Programs.
+El Centro de la Raza also seeks to promote self-sufficiency and empowerment within our community through bilingual Education and Asset Building Programs.
 These programs cover topics such as credit, ESL, and homeownership among others.